Joseph Smith Family Farm in New York

 That same year, a well-off farmer named Joseph Stowell hired 19-year-old Joseph Smith to help him search for a rumored lost Spanish gold or silver mine in Harmony, Pennsylvania.
 The search failed.

 He also apparently continued to work from time to time on other projects for Joseph Stowell after the unsuccessful Spanish mine search.
 While in Harmony, he boarded at the home of Elizabeth and Isaac Hale and their family, some of whose ancestors had come over on the Mayflower.
 Joseph wanted to marry the Hales’ daughter Emma, then in her early 20s.
 But her father objected, calling Joseph careless, poorly educated, and saucy and insolent to his father.
-The young couple eloped and were married on January 18, 1827, and moved into the frame house on the Smith farm.
+The young couple eloped and were married on January 18, 1827.
+They moved into the frame house on the Smith farm.

 On September 22, according to young Joseph, he retrieved the book of golden plates from the nearby Hill Cumorah.
 He claimed that the text was engraved in a language called “reformed Egyptian” and contained a history of indigenous Americans.
 His former treasure-hunting associates insisted that the plates should belong to them all.
 They ransacked places on the Smith farm searching for them.
 Young Joseph said that at one point he hid them in a bed with two of his sisters.